QuentinRa/blog.quentinra.dev/info/assembly/syntax/constants.md

 [Go back](..)

-Constant are called immediate constants because they are not really constants.
-We are not talking about ``.equ`` but when in the program you are writing ``#0`` for the value 0 (for instance).
+Constant are called immediate constants because they are not constants.
+We are not talking about
+``.equ`` but when in the program you are writing ``#0`` for the value 0 (for instance).